hhsandoval/hhsandoval.github.io/test.md

    with Pedro Hancevic. *Economics of Energy & Environmental Policy, 12(1), 2023* <br>
 <button class="block" onclick="myFunction()"> [Show/Hide Abstract] </button>
 <div id="myDIV">
-<b>Abstract:</b> Low-income energy efficiency programs have become a major component of cities’ energy policy, with 49 out of 51 largest metropolitan areas in the U.S. offering one.
-This paper uses data from Gainesville Regional Utility to quantify the impacts of the housing investment done by its Low-income Energy Efficiency Program Plus (LEEP Plus) on energy consumption.
+<b>Abstract:</b> <em>Low-income energy efficiency programs have become a major component of cities’ energy policy, with 49 out of 51 largest metropolitan areas in the U.S. offering one.
+This paper uses data from Gainesville Regional Utility to quantify the impacts of the housing investment done by its Low-income Energy Efficiency Program Plus (LEEP Plus) on energy consumption.</em>
 </div>

 <script>